dustin10/VichGeographicalBundle/Resources/doc/index.rst

 Features
 ========

-The GeographicalBundle provides automatic geographic coordinate querying and displaying of Google maps for the entities in your Symfony2 project using annotations.
-It also allows for object oriented Google maps to be displayed without using any of the coordinate querying features.
+The GeographicalBundle provides automatic geographic coordinate querying for ORM entities as well as rendering of Google maps for the entities in your Symfony2 project using annotations.
+It also allows for object oriented Google maps to be rendered without using any of the coordinate querying features.

 Installation